Mauricio Freitas asks Are we seeing the death of Windows RT?

 When the iPad arrived in April 2010, Microsoft had no answer.
 It took two and half years to get Windows RT to market, almost three years to get the Surface Pro on to the streets.

 Three years is a long time in technology.
 Too long.

 Microsoft assumed customers, especially business customers, would wait while it developed a Windows tablet.
 Most didn’t wait.
 They chose iPads or even Android devices.
 Companies bought them by the container load, individuals gave their CIOs palpitations as the phrase BYOD entered the lexicon.

 Microsoft’s July 2103 scorecard

 On Friday Microsoft’s share price fell 10 percent as investors finally understood how bad things are.
-Here’s a quick stocktake:
+Here’s a stocktake: